It’s time to continue with F-E-L-L-O-W-S-H-I-P, our 10 letter acronym.

 Actually, He confronted the pharisees several times (calling them snakes).
 He violently cleaned up the temple with a whip (Jn.
 2:13-16).
 And never ceased to be the ultimate meek and humble Man (while acting like that).

-In short, the “appearance of humility” is NOT humility.
+In short, the common understanding and “appearance of humility” is NOT humility.

 Humility starts by knowing who you are in Christ.
 Knowing who you are, where you come from and where you are going…

-And because He knew His identity—where He was coming from, and where He was going—He enjoyed taking a towel and washing his disciples feet (John 13:1-17).
+And because He knew His identity—where He was coming from, and where He was going—He took a towel and washed his disciples feet (John 13:1-17).

 Humility is choosing to be a servant…